lsst-dm/dmtn-055/index.rst

     .. py::attribute:: datasets

         A dictionary containing all :py:class:`Dataset` instances that refer to this :py:class:`Unit` instance.
-Keys are :py:class:`Dataset` subclasses, and values are sets of instances of that subclass.
+Keys are dataset type names, and values are sets of instances of that subclass.

     .. py::attribute:: related

         A dictionary containing all :py:class:`Unit` instances that are directly related to this instance.
-Keys are :py:class:`Unit` subclasses, and values are sets fo instances of that subclass.
+Keys are unit type names, and values are sets fo instances of that subclass.

 .. py:class:: RepoGraph